 - In the Location field, specify the target directory, where the new virtual environment will be created.

 - From Base interpreter drop-down list, select one of the configured Python interpreters, which will be used as the base for the new virtual environment.

 - If you want the site-packages of the base interpreter to be visible from the virtual environment, select the check box Inherit global site-packages.
 If you leave this check box cleared, the new virtual environment will be completely isolated.

-If you want to assign the new virtual environment to be the project interpreter, make sure that the corresponding check box is selected.
+If you want to assign the new virtual environment to be the project interpreter, make sure that the corresponding check box

 Also, you can make this virtual environment available to all projects, same as when an existing virtual environment is added.

 Click OK to apply changes and close the dialog box.